Wildlife rehabilitation: Process

 In order to be released, an animals must be physically and mentally well and be able to survive on its own.
 Animals that cannot be rehabilitated are usually euthanized humanely, although animals are occasionally placed at facilities appropriately licensed for educational exhibit such as a zoo or nature center or be kept by the rehabilitator (under separate permit) as a surrogate parent for orphaned or injured young wildlife.

 Preventing imprinting and habituation is important in the rehabilitation process.
 Imprinting occurs when a young animal, specifically young birds, begin to see the rehabilitator as their primary caregiver.
 It is possible to reverse this process in most animals, but it is permanent with birds.
 Rehabilitators have to take caution when caring for young animals in order to avoid this.
 It is critical to establish maintain boundaries between the rehabilitator and the animal.
 This includes wearing a mask and gloves around animals or even covering an animal's cage with a towel to prevent contact with humans.

 Background

 Old hunter Mazay rescuing stranded hares during snow melt floods, portrayed in a 19th-century poem by Nikolay Nekrasov, remains a favorite character with Russia's children.

 Early practices

 Throughout history, various cultures have exhibited compassion toward injured animals, but wildlife rehabilitation as a specific practice began to emerge in the 20th century.
 In the early 1900s, conservationists and animal welfare advocates started to recognize the value of rescuing and rehabilitating injured wildlife.
 At this time, it was common for private individuals or veterinarians to care for wild animals in their homes with little formal training or regulatory oversight.

+The 1952 Nobel Peace Prize laureate, Albert Schweitzer, can be considered the founder of modern wildlife rehabilitation.
+Through his hospital in Lambarene, French Equatorial Africa (now Gabon), Schweitzer offered refuge and aid not only to humans but also many injured animals.
+Although details on the extent of the hospital's credentials and operations are not well-known, Schweitzer's ethic of reverence for life still guides the practice of wildlife rehabilitation today.